secwest/fast-fwsign/README.md

-# Firmware file encryption using modern cryptographic best practices: key generation, encryption, signing, and verification using OpenSSL 3+ libssl and libcrypto.
+# Firmware update file encryption for embedded devices using modern cryptographic best practices: key generation, encryption, signing, and verification using OpenSSL 3+ libssl and libcrypto.

 ## **Compilation and Usage Instructions for `fast-fwsign`**